Skip to main content

 Functions

 The main construct in a CashScript contract is the function.
 A contract can contain one or multiple functions that can be executed to trigger transactions that spend money from the contract.
-In the basics the result of a function is just a yes or no answer to the question 'Can money be sent out of this contract?'.
-But by using a technique called covenants, it is possible to specify other conditions, like restricting where money can be sent.
+At its core, the result of a function is just a yes or no answer to the question 'Can money be sent out of this contract?'.
+However, by using a technique called covenants, it's possible to specify additional conditions — like restricting where money can be sent.
 To read more about this technique, refer to the CashScript Covenants Guide.

 Example